Avoid These Expense-Tracking Pitfalls This Tax Season

 Tracking and storing this documentation can be burdensome and time-consuming, and many business owners often leave some deductions unclaimed simply because of poor tracking and receipt management efforts.
 When you follow some of these tips on a regular basis, you may be able to maximize your deductions while also decreasing your tax liability each year.

 On the topic of documentation, consider simplifying your tax filings this season.
 When you’ve got to file 1099 online – or W-2 forms – for several employees and contractors, it can become time-consuming.
 A simple solution is to find an e-file service that handles your e-filing, the printing and the delivery as well.
-Visit www.eFile4Biz.com to see what the industry expects from such a provider.
+Visit www.eFile4Biz.com to see what the industry expects from a provider where you can safely efile 1099 forms.
 You can also view their explainer video below for more information.

 Good luck this tax season!